 The island is known for an ancient stone-carved lion, known as the Lion of Ioulis (or Liontas), which was carved sometime prior to 600 BC.

 Legend has it that once the island was home to water nymphs whose beauty made the gods jealous, so much that they sent a lion to lay waste to the island.

 During the Byzantine period, many churches were built on Kea and the prosperity of the island increased.

-It was under Byzantine rule until, in 1204, it was captured by the Venetians after the Fourth Crusade.
+It was under Byzantine rule until it was captured by the Venetians after the Fourth Crusade in 1204.
 The Venetians built a castle on the ancient acropolis of Ioulis.

-Today Kea is popular with those who like the Cyclades but want to stay away from its noisy and over-crowded siblings like Mykonos, Santorini, and Paros.
+Today, Kea is popular with those who like the Cyclades but want to avoid its noisy and over-crowded alternatives such as Mykonos, Santorini, and Paros.

 Kea has plenty of those: Otzias, Koundouros, Pisses, Gialiskari, Frea, Korissia, Kampi are only some of the beaches that beckon to winter-weary travelers.

-One who likes walking and rambling around to discover new vistas can use the cobblestone paths to explore the island and admire its green ravine, the remote, hidden coves, the ancient ruins, and the Byzantine chapels on Kea.
+One who likes walking and rambling around to discover new vistas can use the cobblestone paths to explore the island and admire its green ravine, remote, hidden coves, ancient ruins, and Byzantine chapels on Kea.